ddthuan/goggles/README.md

 </ul>
 </p>
 <p>
 The model combines Faster R-CNN, FPN, and MobileNetV3, will offer a balance between accuracy and computational efficiency.
-It will be suitable for object detection tasks that require real-time performance, particularly on devices with limited computational resources, such as mobile phones and edge devices.
+It will be suitable for defect detection tasks that require real-time performance, particularly on devices with limited computational resources, such as mobile phones and edge devices.
 </p>